mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

     ./start.sh

-The bumper simulation is an example of advanced task that you can do on Rviz, it is made by a plugin created from scratch.
+The bumper simulation is an example of advanced task that you can do on Rviz.
+It is made by a plugin created from scratch.
-It represent a huge work to create these type of visualization but it shows you the diversity of possibilities.
+It represents a huge work to create these type of visualization but it shows you the diversity of possibilities.

 5.2 How Rviz works ?
 --------------------